Wales women's national football team: History

 The Wales Women's National Team was established in 1973.
 Their debut fixture was a match against Ireland at Stebonheath Park in Llanelli.
 A crowd of 3,500 watched them lose 3 - 2.

 For 20 years the team was organised independently of the FAW.
 In 1993, players Laura McAllister, Michelle Adams and Karen Jones, succeeded in persuading the FAW secretary Alun Evans that the FAW should take over the running of the women's national team.
+The first international under the auspices of the FAW was on 6 September, 1993 against Iceland at the Lido Ground in Port Talbot.
+Iceland won 1-0.

 In 2003, the FAW withdrew the team from qualifying games for UEFA Women's Euro 2005 citing the cost of travelling to Belarus, Kazakhstan, Estonia and Israel and cutbacks being needed to support Mark Hughes' men's team.
-The move was criticised by manager Sian Williams and player Jayne Ludlow and Wales were fined 50,000 Swss Francs by UEFA.
+The move was criticised by manager Sian Williams and player Jayne Ludlow and Wales were fined 50,000 Swiss Francs by UEFA.

 In 2010, Ludlow withdrew from the squad entirely returning only in 2012 with the appointment of Jarmo Matikainen as the first ever full time manager of the women's side.

 In 2018, Wales finished second in their World Cup qualifying group for the first time ever, missing out on a playoff spot due to second place team rankings.
 In 2020 they missed out on a playoff spot by away goals.

 Under manager Gemma Grainger, Wales reached the playoffs for qualification to 2023 FIFA Women's World Cup.
 They beat Bosnia, but lost in extra time against Switzerland in Zurich.
 John Grey was temporarily placed in charge for one match in February 2024 before Rhian Wilkinson took over the reins for the Euro 2025 qualifying which began in April 2024.

-On 3 December 2024, the team made history after beating the Republic of Ireland 2-1 qualifying for a first time ever to major women's tournament.
+On 3 December 2024, the team made history after beating the Republic of Ireland 2-1 qualifying for a first time ever to major women's tournament, the Euro 2025.
 Subsequently, Wales ended with three defeats at the group stage of the finals and were eliminated but not before showing that they were one of the best supported teams at their matches in Luzern and St. Gallen.

 The European qualifying tournament for the 2027 FIFA Women's World Cup to determine the UEFA teams that will qualify directly for the final tournament and for the inter-confederation play-offs will take place from February to December 2026.
 The results from the first phase of qualification will also be used to determine the leagues for the 2027 UEFA Women's Nations League.

 Draw

 Wales were part of the league phase draw which took place at 13:00 CET on 4 November 2025.
+They were placed into group B1 alongside Czechia, Albania, and Montenegro.